odewahn/dds-field-guide/monitoring.md

 * [Loggly](https://www.loggly.com/) is a cloud logging service (from developers that worked on Splunk) with a generous free tier.
 * [Splunk](http://www.splunk.com/).
 Splunk is a data collection and analytics tool.
 Splunk offers three versions: Enterprise (on-prem or self-hosted), Cloud (SaaS) and Light (either self-hosted or as a service).
 * [Zenoss](http://www.zenoss.org/).
 Zenoss Core is an open source tool that provides full stack monitoring.
 Zenoss, Inc. also offers the commercial product [Zenoss Service Dynamics](http://www.zenoss.com) for both on-prem and as-a-service.
+* [ELK Stack](https://www.elastic.co).
+Elastic's open source products Elasticsearch, Logstash and Kibana are commonly used together and known as the "ELK Stack."
+Logstash provides data collection and transport; Elasticsearch provides storage, data search and analytics; and Kibana is a data vizualization platform.